tudurom/bsc-thesis/main.typ

 These binaries cannot be verified to be the direct product of the source code that is advertised to be used in their compilation, and as a result, the distributor of the binaries is fully trusted to not interfere with the executables.
-As a solution to this problem, a group of free software projects formed the Reproducible Builds #cite(<ReproducibleBuildsOrg>) initiative, that aims to adapt software projects and build systems to generate identical build outputs, given the same compilation conditions and instructions.
+As a solution to this problem, a group of free software projects formed the Reproducible Builds @ReproducibleBuildsOrg initiative, that aims to adapt software projects and build systems to generate identical build outputs, given the same compilation conditions and instructions.
 This way, compiled programs are verifiable: anybody can take the source code of a reproducible program, compile it on their system,